A new mom’s worst fear is not being able to produce enough milk. So, suffering from an overactive letdown is probably the last thing you expected.

 5. Use Heat Pads Prior to Nursing

 One cool trick I tried to reduce my pumping was to warm my breast with a heating pad right before a nursing session.
 This released some of the pent up milk and eased the initial flow somewhat.
-You can use a regular warming pad but I enjoyed the Lansinoh TheraPearl packs.
-The size was perfect for placing it right in your bra.
-Alternatively, some moms recommend using an ice pack to slow the flow.

 6. One Breast Nursing Sessions

-I don’t think I could have have gotten through my experience without block feeding.
-Block feeding is basically nursing with one breast within a 3 hour period.
-I was first introduced to this idea by the book, The Baby Whisperer Solves All Your Problems.
-Kind of silly name, but seriously the most helpful baby book I’ve read.
-The Baby Whisperer suggests feeding from one side to ensure that your baby is getting an equal distribution of both foremilk and hindmilk.
 Foremilk usually flows for the first 5-10 minutes while hindmilk usually flows in the last 15 (depending on your nursing length).
 When we use both breasts in a sitting, there’s a chance we aren’t giving our baby enough hindmilk.
 This is especially the case when breastfeeding with an overactive letdown.

 Block feeding is one-sided nursing to the extreme.
 No matter how many nursing sessions you have, you only feed from one breast for a 3 hour period.
 Then switch.
 This ensures that your baby gets both types of milk and eases the pressure behind your release.

-7. Stick to a Flexible Feeding Schedule
+7. Stick to a Flexible Feeding Routine

-Don’t misunderstand my definition of a schedule.
-When I told my pediatrician that I was on a feeding schedule, she went into a frenzy.
-“Babies younger than 4 months shouldn’t be on a feeding schedule,” she said.
-“Nurse your baby really frequently,” she said.
-So, let me clarify.
 I believe you should always feed your baby when he’s hungry.
 However, you should always work towards creating a feeding schedule by ensuring that you never feed to sleep and your baby always gets a full feeding.

 The flexible feeding schedule I use from On Becoming Babywise allowed me to plan when I needed to pump and made it easier for my breast to produce more efficiently.
 I still struggled with milk leakage, but it only became severe if I was overdue for a feeding.